yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/crebarctrl-class.md

 ### <a name="parameters"></a>Parametry

 *pWnd*<br/>
-Wskaźnik do `CWnd` obiektu, który ma zostać ustawiony jako właściciel formantu paska pomocniczego.
+Wskaźnik do obiektu `CWnd`, który ma zostać ustawiony jako właściciel formantu paska pomocniczego.

 ### <a name="return-value"></a>Wartość zwracana